circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 ## Introduction
 {: #introduction }

+The GitHub Checks feature is not currently supported for projects that have integrated with the CircleCI GitHub App.
+To find out if you authorized through the GitHub OAuth app or the CircleCI GitHub App, see the [GitHub App integration](/docs/github-apps-integration/) page.
+{: class="alert alert-info" }

-This document describes how to enable the GitHub Checks feature and authorize CircleCI to report workflow status to the GitHub app. **The GitHub checks integration feature is not currently available on CircleCI server**.
+This document describes how to enable the GitHub Checks feature and authorize CircleCI to report workflow status to GitHub user interface. **The GitHub checks integration feature is not currently available on CircleCI server**.

 GitHub Checks provides you with workflow status messages and gives the option to rerun workflows from the GitHub Checks page.